 The FiftyOne Brain allows for the computation of the uniqueness of an image, in comparison with other images in a dataset; it does so without requiring any model from you.
 One good use of uniqueness is in the early stages of the machine learning workflow when you are deciding what subset of data with which to bootstrap your models.
 Unique samples are vital in creating training batches that help your model learn as efficiently and effectively as possible.

-1 2 3
+1 2 3 4 5 6

-import fiftyone.brain as fob fob.compute_uniqueness(dataset)
+import fiftyone as fo import fiftyone.brain as fob dataset = fo.load_dataset(...) fob.compute_uniqueness(dataset)

 Input: An unlabeled (or labeled) image dataset.
 There are recipes for building datasets from a wide variety of image formats, ranging from a simple directory of images to complicated dataset structures like COCO.

-that sample (higher value means more unique).
+that ranks the uniqueness of that sample (higher value means more unique).